How To Add A Link Section To WordPress

 (Deleting multiple links)

-Now that you know how to set up link categories and how to add, edit and delete links, let’s show you how to make links display on your website or blog.
+Now that you know how to configure link categories and how to add, edit and delete links, it’s time to learn how to make links display on your website.

 Using The Links Widget

-To access and configure your Link widgets, choose Appearance > Widgets in the admin menu …
+To access and configure your Link widgets, go to the main dashboard navigation menu and click on Appearance > Widgets

 Appearance Menu - Widgets